Oklahoma State Highway 37: Central Oklahoma

 The SH-37 in Central Oklahoma begins at US-281 in Hinton, Caddo County.
 It runs in a zigzag pattern for 4 mi to the southeast before crossing into Canadian County.
 The Canadian County section runs in an irregular path to the southeast for 14 mi, before re-entering Caddo County.

-Back in Caddo County, SH-37 runs three miles (5 km) south to the town of Cogar, where it joins SH-152, and turns to the east.
+Back in Caddo County, SH-37 runs three miles (5 km) south to the town of Cogar, where it joins SH-152 and turns to the east.
 This concurrency goes two miles (3 km) before entering Grady County.

 In Grady County, SH-37/SH-152 goes 8.8 mi to the east to US-81.
-There SH-152 turns to the north, and SH-37 joins US-81 for a one-and-a-half mile concurrency to Minco, where SH-37 splits off and heads east once again.
+There, SH-152 turns to the north, and SH-37 joins US-81 for a one-and-a-half-mile concurrency to Minco, where SH-37 splits off and heads east once again.

 SH-37 runs for 16.6 mi in Grady County, serving as the northern terminus for SH-92 on the west edge of Tuttle, and intersecting SH-4 in Tuttle before crossing into McClain County.

 One mile into McClain County, SH-37 serves as the northern terminus for SH-76, then joins I-44 for a brief concurrency three miles later.
 SH-37 overlaps I-44 for three miles (5 km), running north across the Canadian River into Cleveland County and Oklahoma City, where it runs east along S.W.
 134th Street into the city of Moore, where it becomes S. 4th Street.
+SH-37 then continues eastward as a mostly hidden designation through the south side of the city.

-SH-37 ends at Sunnylane Road, formerly SH-77H, in Moore.
+SH-37 ends at Sunnylane Road, formerly SH-77H, on the east side of Moore.